Lockheed L-188 Electra: Civilian operations

 American Airlines was the launch customer.
 Eastern Air Lines, Braniff Airways, and Northwest Airlines followed.
 The Electra suffered a troubled start.
 Passengers of early aircraft complained of noise in the cabin forward of the wings, caused by propeller resonance.
 Lockheed redesigned the engine nacelles, tilting the engines upwards 3°.
 The changes were incorporated on the production line by mid-1959 or as modification kits for the aircraft already built, and resulted in improved performance and a better ride for passengers.

 Three aircraft were lost in fatal accidents between February 1959 and March 1960.
 After the third crash, the FAA limited the Electra's speed until the cause could be determined.
 After an extensive investigation, two of the crashes (in September 1959 and March 1960) were found to be caused by an engine-mount problem.
-The mounting of the gearbox cracked, and the reduced rigidity enabled a phenomenon called "whirl mode flutter" (analogous to the precession of a child's top as it slows down, an interaction of propellers with airflow) that affected the outboard engine nacelles.
+The mounting of the gearbox cracked, and the reduced rigidity enabled a phenomenon called "whirl mode flutter" (analogous to the precession of a child's spinning top as it slows down, an interaction of propellers with airflow) that affected the outboard engine nacelles.
 When the oscillation was transmitted to the wings and the flutter frequency decreased to a point where it was resonant with the outer wing panels (at the same frequency, or harmonically related ones), violent up-and-down oscillation increased until the wings would tear off.

 The company implemented an expensive modification program (the Lockheed Electra Achievement Program, LEAP) in which the engine mounts and the wing structures supporting the mounts were strengthened, and some of the wing skins were replaced with thicker material.
-All Electras were modified at Lockheed's expense at the factory, with the modifications taking 20 days for each aircraft.
+All Electras were modified by the factory at Lockheed's expense, with the modifications taking 20 days for each aircraft.
 The changes were incorporated in later aircraft as they were built.
 However, the damage had been done, and the public lost confidence in the type.
 This and the smaller jets that were being introduced eventually relegated Electras to the smallest airlines.
 Production ended in 1961 after 170 had been built.
 Losses to Lockheed have been estimated as high as $57 million, not counting an additional $55 million in lawsuits.
-Electras continued to carry passengers into the 1980s, but most now in use are freighters.
+Electras continued to carry passengers into the 1990s, but most now in use are freighters.

 Several airlines in the US flew Electras, but the only European airline to order the type from Lockheed was KLM, which used 12 between September 1959 and January 1969 in Europe and east to Saigon and Kuala Lumpur.